The Toronto Arrows re-signed Andrew Ferguson for the 2020 Major League Rugby season. The 28-years-old scrumhalf is 5’9″and weighs 200 lbs.

 While at Mcmaster University, he was OUA Rookie of the year in 2010, a four-time all-star, and was the OUA MVP in 2013, and made the National University Sevens Dream team in 2015.

 Andrew Ferguson plays club rugby for the Oakville Crusaders, and have been a provincial fixture at for the Senior Men’s Ontario Blues since 2011 when he was 19.
 He won the Rugby Ontario Senior Provincial Player of the Year Award in 2015.
 He also has played in many Canadian Rugby Championships for the Blues.

 Canada National Team

-Andrew Ferguson was selected to Canada’s Under-20s National Team in both 2011 and in 2012.
+Andrew Ferguson was selected to Canada’s Under-20s National Team in both 2011 and 2012.

-He debuted for the Senior National team in 2016 against the U.S. on February 13 and his last test was against Russia on June 16, 2018, at Nepean.
-He has played in 16 international matches with Canada, his last against Russia on June 16, 2018.
+He debuted for the Senior National team in 2016 against the U.S. on February 13 and the last of his 10 tests was against Russia on June 16, 2018, at Nepean.

 He also played for Canada A in the Americas Pacific Challenge in 2017.
 He also played for Canada Selects against the then Ontario Arrows in May 2018.